friends-of-presta/security-advisories/_posts/2023-05-22-salesbooster.md

 * Update the configuration SALESBOOSTER_TOKEN in your ps_configuration table with a string not predictible - **be warned that the patch provided by author still suffer of a predictible security token mecanism.**
 * You should consider to restrict the access of modules/salesbooster/ to a whitelist
 * NEVER expose a PHPMyAdmin / Adminer / etc without, at least, a htpasswd
-* Activate OWASP 930's rules on your WAF (Web application firewall) and adjust it for your Prestashop
+* Activate OWASP 930's rules on your WAF (Web application firewall) and adjust it for your PrestaShop

 ## Timeline